8 Best Injection Moulding Materials – Go4Mould

 2. Can HDPE be injection molded?

 Yes, HDPE can be injection molded.
-HDPE has a high melting point, so it can be melted and injected into a mold to create the desired shape.
-You can make plastic bottles, containers, and other objects – thus making HDPE a good choice for injection molding.
+Its high melting point allows it to be melted and injected into a mold to create the desired shape.
+Thus, HDPE is a good choice for injection molding.
+You can make plastic bottles, containers, and other objects.